Skip to content

 Overview

 The Orders view on the Payments tab is where you track the money side of your program.
-It shows every completed transaction, who bought what, and how much you have collected versus what you expect.
+It shows every order — online checkouts as well as manual offline payments — who bought what, and how much you have collected versus what you expect.
 It is also the starting point for refunds and other adjustments, which are covered in Managing Payments.
+When a program has orders, the Payments tab opens directly to the Orders view.

 How It Works